robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-3-ect-theory.md

 Video transcript.

 <span style="font-weight: 400;">
-  It's a grey Wednesday morning in November.
+  it’s a grey Wednesday morning in November.
 You have left the house in a hurry, forgetting your keys, and snapped at your mum on the phone on the way in to work.
 You arrive at school later than you had wanted to, with less time to prepare for the day ahead than you had hoped for.
 In a short time, your class